Morsifications and mutations: Divides

 \newsavebox{\sssonethree} \savebox{\sssonethree}(10,30)[bl]{ \thicklines \qbezier(5,25)(7,30)(10,30) \qbezier(5,25)(3,20)(0,20) \qbezier(5,25)(3,30)(0,30) \qbezier(5,25)(7,20)(10,20) \qbezier(5,5)(7,10)(10,10) \qbezier(5,5)(3,0)(0,0) \qbezier(5,5)(3,10)(0,10) \qbezier(5,5)(7,0)(10,0) }

 A few additional examples are given in Figures~\ref{fig:divides-D5-D6-E7}--\ref{fig:divides-two-transversal cusps}.

+\begin{definition} The divides arising via the construction of Definition~\ref{def:divide-of-a-morsification} are called \emph{algebraic}.
+Thus, an algebraic divide is a divide that comes from a real morsification of (a~real form~of) some~complex isolated plane curve singularity. \end{definition}

+Any divide~$D$ in which some proper subset of branches does not form a divide is not algebraic.
+In particular, if $D$ contains two branches which are disjoint, then $D$ is non-algebraic.

-\begin{remark} We are not aware of any (efficiently testable) necessary and sufficient conditions---even conjectural ones---ensuring that a given divide~$D$ represents \begin{itemize} \item a real morsification of a given real singularity; or \item a real morsification of some real form of a given complex singularity; or \item a real morsification of some real form of some complex singularity. \end{itemize} \end{remark}
+\begin{remark} We are not aware of any (efficiently testable) necessary and sufficient conditions---even conjectural ones---ensuring that a given divide~$D$ represents \begin{itemize}[leftmargin=.2in] \item a real morsification of a given real singularity; or \item a real morsification of some real form of a given complex singularity; or \item a real morsification of a real form of some complex singularity (i.e., $D$ is algebraic). \end{itemize} \end{remark}

-We call the divides arising via the construction of Definition~\ref{def:divide-of-a-morsification} \emph{algebraic}.
-That is, an algebraic divide is a divide that comes from a real morsification of (a~real form~of) a~complex isolated plane curve singularity.
-As~stated in Remark~\ref{rem:which-divides-come-from-morsifications}, it is difficult to detect whether a given divide is algebraic.

 [3]